jingyan-li/Fitness-Compass/README.md

 - Users can select from the spinner to show records of a certain user
 - Users can tap a trajectory to look through the attributes of the trajectory.

+### Locating rewards in AR Scene

+:point_right: **Locating rewards**: users can find the rewards they got in the past trips, and place the rewards in an AR scene.
+Finally the placed rewards are uploaded as Azure spatial anchors.

+:point_right: **Placing rewards**: users can re-establish all previously stored rewards (i.e., spatial anchors) in the AR scene.

+:point_right: **Cleaning rewards**: users can delete all located rewards and relocate them.

 ## UI